 Unlike other low-light binoculars, the Eschenbach has been designed with hunting/ wildlife viewing in mind, which means you’ll be getting all the lens coatings and BaK-4 prisms you’d expect from a high-quality optical instrument.

-This model is ranked highly on the list of best low light binoculars for hunting, and the 25x magnifying power is a beast compressed into a compact shell.
+This model is ranked highly on the list of great low light binoculars for hunting, and the 25x magnifying power is a beast compressed into a compact shell.
 Along with the 70mm objective lens, these binoculars are all you need for a low light setting.

 Such high magnification enables you to view distant objects with precision and clarity, and the lens allows a significant amount of light to pass through the binoculars with high-quality brightness.